 Why don’t you cremate all pets privately?

-The large capacity of the cremator means it would be very expensive to operate in this manner and would increase the cost of our service to pet owners, the time it would take to get your pet’s ashes back would also be considerably longer if we cremated each pet privately.
-However we are able to accomodate special requests so please contact us if this is a concern.
+The large capacity of the cremator means it would be very expensive to operate in this manner and would increase the cost of our service to pet owners.
+The time it would take to get your pet’s ashes back would also be considerably longer if we cremated each pet privately.
+However, we are able to accommodate special requests, so please contact us if this is a concern.

 Do I get my own pets ashes back?

 Absolutely!
 We guarantee it 100%.
 Our professional standards and quality care guarantee that you will receive the ashes of your pet.
 We have been in operation since 1986 and pride ourselves on this guarantee.
 You can choose from a variety of pet urns, and other memorial keepsakes to further honour the life of your pet.
 Have a look at our pet memorials and keepsakes.

 Do I get all my pets ashes back?

 How much does it cost to cremate my pet?

 The cost of cremation varies depending on the size/weight of your pet and the service you require.
 Please contact your veterinary clinic for pricing relevant to your pet.

 Cremations are performed 5 days per week Monday – Friday.

 When will my pet’s ashes to be returned?